phensley/cldr-engine-website/docs/api-datefieldtype.md

 title: DateFieldType
 ---

-Enumerated type identifying a date field, used in formatting relative times.
+Enumerated type identifying a date field, used in formatting names of date fields.

 ### Syntax